NicholasIliev/TicTacToeAI/README.md

 ## Acknowledgements
 The implementation of the minimax algorithm for the unbeatable AI is based on the principles of game theory.

-## License
-This project is licensed under the [MIT License](LICENSE).

-Feel free to contribute and enjoy the game!